jay-b-7span/Alike_Document/README.md

 -  `Trip Planner` is a one the new prodcut we add in Magento 2.
 -  Trip Planner is a almost same as bundle product.
 -  In trip planner create your trip road map for future trip.
--  In trip planner add visa,hotels,airport transfer and sim for trip.
+-  In trip planner add visa, hotels,airport transfer and sim for trip.
 -  <https://app.alike.host/#/my-trips/trip-planner> here create trip roadmap.
 -  In trip planner here provide for type of view provide for trip `Timeline`, `Calendar`, `Map`, and `Summary`.
 -  Trip planners can be shared with other people. but need admin login access for any customization.